Helping millions of people navigate the world of technology.

-1. Verify Auto Update Settings in Microsoft Store
+Fix 1: Verify Auto Update Settings in the Microsoft Store

-If Microsoft Store is failing to update your apps automatically, the very first thing you should do is verify the auto-update settings in the Microsoft Store app.
-Here’s how.
+The first thing you should do is verify the auto-update settings in the Microsoft Store app.
+Here’s how to check.

-Step 2: Click on your profile picture in the top right corner and select App settings.
+Step 1: Open the Microsoft Store, click the profile icon in the top right corner, and select App settings.

-Step 4: After you enable it, head to the Library tab in the bottom-left corner to see if the automatic updates have started.
+Step 3: Click the Library tab in the bottom-left corner to see if the automatic updates have started.

-You can limit your PC’s data usage by setting your network as a metered connection on Windows.
-However, this also prevents Windows from downloading the system and app updates in the background.
+Setting your network as a metered connection can prevent Windows from downloading the system and app updates in the background.
 To avoid this, you must disable the metered connection option for your Wi-Fi network.

-Step 1: Press the Windows key + I to launch the Settings app.
-Navigate to Network & internet tab and click on Wi-Fi.
+Step 1: Press the Windows key + I to launch the Settings app and navigate to Network & internet > Wi-Fi.

 Step 2: Click on your Wi-Fi network to open its properties.